jzharris/ALPR-AIonChip/README.md

 * ##### Download the dataset:

     Run the `download_data.sh` script in terminal to download the VOC 2007 dataset.
-    Convert the provided dataset by running `convert_dataset.py`.
-This script will place all LP datasets into one directory, and update their xml `<filname>` references accordingly.

-* ##### Installation:

-    Had to install the following:
-    ```
-    pip install -U git+https://github.com/apple/coremltools.git # required for using a newer keras version
-    pip install installation/Shapely-1.6.4.post1-cp35-cp35m-win_amd64.whl # inside project directory
-    ```

 * ##### Running: